iamaseda/Example-Docker-Setup/README.md

 ## CI/CD Compatibility
 Because many CI pipelines use ephemeral runners, to preserve layer caching between builds, you will need to explicitly export and import your cache using Docker BuildKit, whether in your *.yaml file or manually in a custom script.
-If your CI provider already manages cache persistence between runs for you, you may not need additional cache export/import configuration.
+If your CI provider already manages cache persistence between runs, you may not need additional cache export/import configuration.